How To Set Up A SaaS Marketing Automation Strategy [+Examples]

 - Referral stage automation examples: use NPS survey answers to personalize responses.

-What is marketing automation?Marketing automation is the process of using software and technologies designed for product marketers to automate repetitive tasks with the end goal of eliminating human error and build contextual and consistent experiences for the users across each stage of the journey.
+Marketing automation is the process of using software and technologies designed for product marketers to automate repetitive tasks with the end goal of eliminating human error and build contextual and consistent experiences for the users across each stage of the journey.

 How to create a marketing automation strategy

 The purpose of marketing automation is to help users advance from one stage in their journey to another.
 Since you have multiple user personas and use cases, the first step is understanding how the journey looks for each.

 Remember that automation is useful, but can also verge on the ridiculous when applied in the wrong context.
 So, it’s important to clarify what tasks are better handled by humans before proceeding to automate.

 - Sending a welcome email when someone signs up